OpenDSA/OpenDSA/RST/en/PL/ReductionStrategies.rst

 Beta-Reduction Order (2)
 ------------------------

-In this problem, you have to study the complete evaluation of a :math:`\lambda` expression with the two evaluation strategies that we discussed.
+In the following problem, you have to study the complete evaluation of a :math:`\lambda` expression with the two evaluation strategies that we discussed.
 To get credit for this randomized exercise, you must solve it correctly three times in a row.